 Minimum Entry Level Requirements:

-Has successfully completed their Supervised Practice Program (SPP) or equivalent: and
+Has obtained unconditional Australian Health Practitioners Regulation Agency (AHPRA) registration: and

 Has successfully completed the competency assessment to progress to Grade 2 Level 1.

 Progression between Grade 2 Levels 1 – 3 and Grade 3 Levels 1 - 7 may be applied upon the satisfactory attainment of the annual competency assessment and meeting all required targets of the role.